 - Communication Skills (CM): 10 credit minimum.
 ENGL& 101 is required. - Quantitative/Symbolic Reasoning Skills (QS): 5 credit minimum.
 Prerequisite: MATH 095 or 098 with a grade of 2.0 or better or placement out of MATH 098. - Humanities (HM): 15 credit minimum.
-Must include at least two different disciplines, with no more than five credits from performance/ skills courses.
-No more than 10 credits are allowed in world (foreign) language to satisfy the Humanities requirements, restricted to a maximum of 5 credits in a 100 level course and a maximum of 5 credits in a 200 level course. - Social Sciences (SS): 15 credit minimum.
-Must include at least two different disciplines. - Natural Sciences (NS): 15 credit minimum.
-Must include at least two different disciplines and at least one laboratory course.
+Must include at least three different disciplines, with no more than five credits from performance/ skills courses.
+No more than 5 credits are allowed in world (foreign) language to satisfy the Humanities requirements. - Social Sciences (SS): 15 credit minimum.
+Must include at least three different disciplines. - Natural Sciences (NS): 15 credit minimum.
+Must include at least three different disciplines and at least one laboratory course.